jononovo/pyKids2510/replit.md

 -   **Full Reset** (`fullReset()`): Triggered by the Reset button.
 Clears everything: player position, vehicles, elements, collectibles, inventory, mission state, editor code, and UI.
 -   **Soft Reset** (`softReset()`): Triggered before running code.
 Only resets player position and vehicles, preserving the run-lock to prevent concurrent execution.

+Both reset modes follow a unified pattern for signal handling: clear all signal listeners, then re-register them (same as level load).
+This ensures spawn-gated elements (those with `spawn` property) start hidden and only appear when their signal is emitted.

 This separation ensures the Run button stays disabled during code execution (preventing re-entry) while the Reset button fully restores the level to its starting state.

 ### Signal System